Inferno (1980 film): Design and effects

 Argento invited his mentor, Mario Bava, to provide some of the optical effects, matte paintings and trick shots for the film.
 Some of the cityscape views seen in Inferno were actually tabletop skyscrapers built by Bava out of milk cartons covered with photographs.
 The apartment building that Rose lived in was in fact only a partial set built in the studio—it was a few floors high and had to be visually augmented with a small sculpture constructed by Bava.
 This sculpture was set aflame toward the end of production and served as the burning building seen in the climax.

 Bava also provided some second unit direction for the production.
 Maitland McDonagh has suggested that Bava had his hand in the celebrated watery ballroom scene, but that sequence was shot in a water tank by Gianlorenzo Battaglia, without any optical effects work at all.
 Bava's son, Lamberto Bava, was the film's assistant director.

 The film's fiery final sequence was shot without a stunt performer filling in for Leigh McCloskey.
-After the production's principal photography had been completed, the film's producer, Claudio Argento, asked if McCloskey would be willing to perform the stuntwork himself, as the stuntman hired for the job had broken his leg.
-The producer assured the actor: "It'll be absolutely safe".
-The actor agreed, and when he walked onto the set the following day he observed "three rows of plexiglass in front of everything and everyone is wearing hard hats.
+After the production's principal photography had been completed, Claudio Argento asked McCloskey if would be willing to perform the stunts himself, as the stuntman hired for the job had broken his leg.
+The producer assured the actor, "It'll be absolutely safe".
+McCloskey agreed, and when he arrived on set the following day, he observed "three rows of plexiglass in front of everything and everyone is wearing hard hats.
 I'm the only guy standing on the other side of this! ...
 Needless to say, I did it all on instinct ...
 I still feel that blast of the door blowing by me.
-When they tell you in words, its one thing, but when you feel that glass go flying past you with a sound like a Harrier jet, you never forget it!"
+When they tell you in words, it's one thing, but when you feel that glass go flying past you with a sound like a Harrier jet, you never forget it!"